 |

-ECOWAS Court lacks jurisdiction to adjudicate contractual payment claims between a Member State and a private party.
+ECOWAS Court lacks jurisdiction to hear contractual payment claims against a Member State under Article 9.

 |